FabioLuca/invst/README.rst

 --------------------------------------------------------------------------------

 This project goal is to automate the operation of trading in the market, such as stocks or ETF's (Exchange Traded Fund).
-In priciple the same approach can be adopted and extended to Cryptocurrencies, where the limitation is on the trading platformed used, if it permits such operations or not.
+In principle the same approach can be adopted and extended to Cryptocurrencies, where the limitation is on the trading platformed used, if it permits such operations or not.

 The goal is not to operate as high-frequency trading, but like a regular trader.
-The aimed advantages for the project is then on the potential of analysing a bigger amount of data (different stocks or products) at a short time; apply consistent mathematical and physical models, due to the major amount of data and tools available.
+The aimed advantages for the project is then on the potential of analysing a bigger amount of data (different stocks or products) in a shorter time; apply consistent mathematical and physical models, due to the major amount of data and tools available.